This analysis will give you the key to empowering positive thinking and action. It shows that you don’t need religion for moral thinking and behavior.

 2) Don’t take Umbrage or Personal Offense

 Trying to anticipate or guess will take you away from the present.
 You are not listening anymore.
 You lose your grounding.
 It takes your mind out of the present.
 Keep your focus on being “present” and “mindful.”
-Follow the first agreement.
-Strive to be honest.
+Follow the first agreement, strive to be honest.
 When you don’t do this, you take on the victim mindset.

 The reason that this one is so hard is that our culture promotes the role of the victim.
 Don’t be the victim.
 Learn that we all suffer unjust wrongs.
 Instead, learn to take on the role of the survivor.
 Not taking things personally is a mental tactic worth mastering.
-Taking any kind of criticism without reacting requires both practice in handing these situations, and some serious inner work.
+Taking any kind of criticism without reacting requires both practice in handling these situations and some serious inner work.

 3) Don’t Assume

 The third agreement is don’t make assumptions.
 Find the courage to ask questions and express what you really want.
 Communicate with others as clearly as you can.
-This will help you to avoid misunderstandings, sadness, and drama.
+This will help you avoid misunderstandings, sadness, and drama.
 With just this one agreement, you can transform your life.

 Don’t assume.
 Instead, be mindful and present.
 Accept people where they are.
 Ask questions but resist the urge to judge.
 Avoid projecting your own values and beliefs.
 Give others your full attention and listen.

 Don’t formulate a rebuttal while you listen.
-Listen first, before you think about what you are going to say.
+Listen first before you think about what you are going to say.
 When you pause and listen, it will often change your response.
 We encourage you to do your own analysis of the four agreements.
 If you do, you’ll see how they fit together as a whole.